zimbora/rtls-controller/README.md

 2. read settings.txt file and load config

+3. Get map info

+If map found
-3. Init wifi interface
+  3.1.
+Init wifi interface

-4. Websocket connect and authenticate
+  3.2.
+Websocket connect and authenticate

+  3.3.
+Mqtt connect and authenticate

-5. Get list of actuators and sensors for each sector for the respective map
+4. Get list of actuators and sensors for each sector for the respective map

 ### Loop